-The Power of Vanilla Flavors
+The Power Of Vanilla Flavors

 Since its introduction from Mexico to the world around 500 years ago, vanilla has become one of the most iconic and essential flavors ever.

-Vanilla Flavor Cake
+Vanilla Cake

-In recent years, a combination of political instability, extreme weather events in Madagascar, and increased demand for usage in a growing number of plant-based products, have resulted in unpredictable supplies of the already costly spice and its byproducts.
+In recent years, a combination of political instability, extreme weather events in Madagascar, and increased demand for usage in a growing number of plant-based products have resulted in unpredictable supplies of the already costly spice and its byproducts.

 Unphased by this, the overall vanilla market in the US alone is projected to grow from $1.435 billion in 2021 to $1.956 billion by 2028, at a CAGR of 4.5%.
 Adding to this, a separate report found that the global vanilla extract market is projected to grow from $4.94 billion in 2022 to $6.29 billion by 2029, at a CAGR of 3.52% over that period.